DAGWorks-Inc/burr/examples/typed-state/README.md

 That ensures that application and the application's state object are parameterized on the state type.

-To get the state, you can use `.data` on any state object returned by the application
+To get the typed state object you defined, you can use `.data` on any state object returned by the application:

 ```python
 # just from the application